 LangGraph, built by the LangChain team, is a framework for building stateful, multi-step AI pipelines with cycles and branching logic.
 Unlike simple chain-of-prompt tools, LangGraph lets you define graphs where nodes can loop back, maintain state across steps, and make dynamic routing decisions.

 The platform is inherently headless since it is a Python/JavaScript library.
 You define your graph in code, deploy it as a service, and call it via API.
-LangGraph Cloud (formerly LangServe) provides managed hosting with built-in observability, tracing, and versioning.
+LangGraph Cloud provides managed hosting with built-in observability, tracing, and versioning.
+It pairs well with orchestration APIs when you need to coordinate multiple services.

 LangGraph is open source under the MIT license.
 LangGraph Cloud pricing varies by usage and includes a free developer tier.